 Unable to expand into new habitat, territorial animals may fight and kill each other more frequently.
 Inbreeding occurs, which negatively affects the local gene pool.

 Animals become pushed out of their natural habitat, becoming nuisances in our neighborhoods, and risking collisions with cars.

 Escape routes from wildfires may disappear.
 If the local population does not survive a fire, the animals will not be able to return to the affected habitat and repopulate the area.

 In order for our wildlife to thrive, we must maintain and restore habitat connectivity as we continue to grow and urbanize.

 This can be achieved through wildlife corridors, pathways that connect healthy "hubs" of habitat.

 What CLAW is doing

 CLAW is taking a multi-pronged approach to protecting connected habitat blocks and wildlife corridors in Los Angeles.

-- Wildlife Corridor Ordinance: CLAW successfully advocated for the City of Los Angeles to designate the eastern Santa Monica Mountains (between the 405 and 5 Freeways) as LA's first Wildlife Habitat Linkage Zone.
-Any new housing within this region must be developed in a way that does not impinge on wildlife movement or existing corridors.
+Wildlife Corridor Ordinance: CLAW successfully advocated for the City of Los Angeles to designate the eastern Santa Monica Mountains (between the 405 and 5 Freeways) as LA's first Wildlife Habitat Linkage Zone.
+The City Planning Department’s preliminary work for this ordinance can be seen in the Wildlife Pilot Study.